nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 }
 ```

-You can even inject **scoped services**, the subscriber object get invoked in their own scope by default.
+You can even inject **scoped services**, the subscriber objects get invoked in their own scope by default.
 This allows for easy access for e.g. database contexts within each subscriber.
 Neat!